| Layer | Description | Example |

 Let’s apply the grammar of graphics to the plot below, which appeared in a 2020 issue of the Center for Disease Control and Prevention’s Morbidity and Mortality Weekly Report (MMWR).

-The scientists aimed to determine if, in the very early days of the COVID-19 pandemic, adoption of more COVID-19 mitigation policies was associated with fewer COVID-19 deaths in European countries through the end of June 2020.
+The scientists aimed to determine whether the early adoption of more COVID-19 mitigation policies was associated with fewer deaths in European countries through the end of June 2020.
 The graphic below presents their findings.

 Early policy stringency and cumulative mortality† from COVID-19 — 37 European countries, January 23–June 30, 2020